dramer/BichromateSample/README.md

 # Updates
+7/11/2017  added bichromateJars folder.
+This contains the Bichromate jar files that need to be added to local mvn repo.

 8/28/2016 initial version.
 Sample project coming soon.
 Email DavidWRamer@yahoo.com for more information.

 12/6/2016  Added supporting pom files, Directories, and Bichromate.jar